-Lose weight without dieting
+Losing weight without dieting

-Learn to manage your feelings without numbing them
+Learning to manage your feelings without numbing them

 Understanding why you turn to food

-Help you find other ways to find comfort without food
+Helping you find other ways to find comfort without food

 Are you an emotional eater?

 Do you use food to comfort yourself instead of feeling what is going on underneath?
 Maybe you do not even know why you are eating, you just know that your weight fluctuates a lot and you go on and off diets.
 When you get on the scale or feel your pants no longer fit, this can lead to a lot of anger and guilt towards yourself.
-You vow that on Monday morning you will start a new diet and will be motivated to lose it this time.
+You vow that on Monday morning you will start a new diet and will be motivated to lose the weight this time.
 After a day, a week, a month or even a year the diet fails and you start the cycle over again?
 Does this sound like you?
 You may be an emotional eater.